 How Do I Know When My Smoked Meat is Done?

 The easiest way to know when it’s done is to have a meat thermometer in the center of your cut of meat as you smoke.
-This will allow you to know when you have reached the ideal internal temperature as desired (or required) for that cut of meat.
+This will let you know when you have reached the ideal internal temperature as desired (or required) for that cut of meat.

-Smoking meat is one of the best and easiest ways to prepare your meat.
+Smoking meat is one of the most flavorful and easiest ways to prepare your meat.
 The process has a bit of cooking forgiveness, so learning how to use a charcoal smoker is relatively easy for beginners.